Adhaywe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell, I/O Redirections and filters
 ****
-Project done during ALX Software Engineering studies at Holberton School.
+Project done during ALX Software Engineering studies.
 It aims to learn about how to handle standard input and output and how to combine commands and filters with redirections in Shell.
 ## Technologies
 ****
 - Scripts written in 4.4.23(2)